oroinc/documentation/user/back-office/customers/customer-users/index.rst

 #.
 Select the **Generate Password** and **Send Welcome Email** check boxes.

 #.
-Select the website the customer user will be redirected to upon the login.
+Select the website of customer user registration.
+While the customer user may have access to other websites within the same organization, the email notifications concerning their user account will point to this website.
 See :ref:`Managing Websites <user-guide--system-websites>` for more information.

 #.
 Select a **Preferred Localization** for the customer user.
 This field is displayed if more than one :ref:`localization <sys--config--sysconfig--general-setup--localization>` is enabled for any of the websites of the current organization.
 If you change the website for the customer user, you will need to select a new preferred localization.